CaseLinguist/caselinguist.com/_posts/2019-06-19-cost-effective-spot-submissions.md

 ## How do you know if your website already uses machine translation?

 Look on your website for a drop-down menu listing many different languages (see below).
+If you see a dropdown menu like this one, then you can pretty sure that your website is using machine translation.
+You know this because you most likely did not pay the translator to translate your website into all of these languages.

 {% include figure.html image_source="machine-list-expanded.png" alt="language options showing numerous options" %}

-{% include apps/app-menu.html %}
+A machine is making these translations on the basis of it's own internal dictionary.
+Of course, the machine is vulnerable to making all of the literal word-to-word mistakes that a native speaker would avoid.
+For example you might use the word "facilities."
+An English-to-Spanish machine might offer the literal translation, "things we have no problem with" (_facilidades_).
+Needless to say, this would confuse your readers.

 ## Why my services are cost-effective

-There are different stages of combining the necessary digital materials to construct a thorough website together with effective SEO.
-Having the benefit of all this website structure knowledge is tough.
-Furthermore, being armed with this at the onset of website creation, is rare.
-Building upon the initial work, it is best to consider adding features to your web presence implementation as you and your company grow.
+Machine translation appeals to many business owners because, in most cases, it is free or inexpensive.
+However, it might bring unforeseen costs.
+For example, it might cause you to lose potential clients who leave your site in frustration.
+Google tracks this activity in the form of a "Bounce rate."
+The higher your bounce rate ( i.e the more users who leave your site in a short matter of time ), the lower you will appear in Google searches.
+Not only will you lose these frustrated users, you will miss out on future customers who search for your services.
+By perfecting your website translation, I ensure that your content will make sense to Spanish speakers.
+You will be much more likely to win their business.
+In addition, because they spend more time reading your website, you will have a lower bounce rate, and will appear higher in Google searches overall.
+This will help current and future clients to find your legal services.

 ### Significant considerations in integrating translations.